Asimov-Chuang/DeepHalo/Unm8-2.md

 A: Thanks for the insightful observation.
 We acknowledge that similar performance between DeepHalo and TCNet is expected; however, we wish to emphasize a key difference in their modeling philosophies.

 While TCNet can approximate utility decompositions (maximum order), its Transformer architecture lacks control over the maximum interaction order.
-Attention layers aggregate across the full set, leading to high-order effects that are difficult to interpret.
+Attention layers aggregate across the full set, leading to large quantities of high-order effects that are difficult to interpret.
 In contrast, DeepHalo explicitly controls interaction order through its recursive structure, enabling better interpretability and identifiability.

 Given that low-order interactions often dominate in real-world settings, it is not surprising that TCNet matches DeepHalo's accuracy.
 However, DeepHalo achieves this with controlled expressiveness, offering a more interpretable alternative.
 Rather than outperforming black-box models in accuracy, our main goal is to provide a principled, order-aware design that balances predictive performance with transparency.